 His sister Mara, the village witch, made sure he didn’t.

-Two years later, Esher owns a dog, a blade, a career and a new body—the shape of masculinity he always felt he should be.
+Two and a half years later, Esher owns two dogs, a blade, a career and a new body—the shape of masculinity he always felt he should be.
 A miracle Mara refuses to explain.
 A miracle the Sojourner’s priests reject and fear.
 A miracle, say the Grey Mages, that cannot exist without something precious sacrificed in exchange: a soul.

 Returning home in search of his sister and the truth isn’t just a matter of enduring stares, whispers, explanations and the condescending pity from those he left behind.